Is Squash Good for Dogs?

 If you prefer to leave the cooking to someone else but still want to include healthy vegetables in your dog’s diet, JustFoodForDogs has several healthy food recipes your dog will love.
 There’s the venison and butternut squash variety, the fish and sweet potato recipe, or the sampler variety pack that includes both of those as well as the beef and russet potato recipe.
 We also have pumpkin dog treats for your pooch!

-All recipes are made with whole foods and simple ingredients you can pronounce.
+We make our recipes with whole foods and simple ingredients you can pronounce.
 There are no chemical preservatives or low-quality, disgusting ingredients that are common in many other dog food brands.
 They work with a team of veterinary nutritionists to create the healthiest dog foods for your best friend.